 Filing a Consumer Proposal will provide you with immediate protection from your creditors.
 Collection calls, most garnishments, and legal proceedings will stop with certain exceptions.
 Creditors holding security over specific assets (i.e., mortgages, car loans) will continue to require payment from you in accordance with the specific loan agreement, or they may take steps to realize on their security.

-- After you sign your Consumer Proposal, the Licensed Insolvency Trustee prepares a report to your creditors that includes the causes of your financial situation and whether it supports the terms of your Consumer Proposal;
+The Licensed Insolvency Trustee prepares a report to your creditors that includes the causes of your financial situation and whether it supports the terms of your Consumer Proposal

-- Creditors have 45 days to consider the Consumer Proposal unless a creditors’ meeting is required.
-If the majority vote in favor, your Consumer Proposal is deemed accepted;
+Creditors have 45 days to consider the Consumer Proposal unless a creditors’ meeting is required.
+If the majority vote is in favour, your Consumer Proposal is deemed accepted.

-- Upon Court approval, you will begin making payments under the terms set out in your Consumer Proposal; and
+Upon Court approval, you will begin making payments under the terms set out in your Consumer Proposal

 In a Proposal, you remain in possession of your assets and control of your financial affairs.